 Opening a Franchise vs. Starting an Independent Restaurant

-There are two major categories of restaurants: independent restaurants and franchises, also called chain restaurants.
-Independent restaurant owners usually only have one or two restaurants in a small radius, and they manage those restaurants themselves.
+There are two major categories of restaurants: independent restaurants and franchises, which are also called chain restaurants.
+Independent restaurant owners usually only have one or two restaurants within a small radius, and they manage those restaurants themselves.
 Franchises are corporate restaurant chains with a board of owners and are found throughout an entire region or nation.
 When opening a new restaurant, be sure to check into the pros and cons of each restaurant type to decide which option is best for you.

 - Trail blazers.
 Rather than buying into a franchise and opening another cookie cutter restaurant, independent restaurant owners use their creativity to design and develop a brand and concept that goes against the mold.
 Many of the most successful chain restaurants started out with one person thinking outside the box.
 Colonel Sanders, founder of Kentucky Fried Chicken, is an example.